rust-lang/rust/src/doc/trpl/lifetimes.md

 # }
 ```

 uses it.
 So why do we need a lifetime here?
-We need to ensure that any reference
+We need to ensure that any
-to a `Foo` cannot outlive the reference to an `i32` it contains.
+reference to the contained `i32` does not outlive the containing `Foo`.

 ## Thinking in scopes